-It’s right near the “City of Arts and Sciences,” in Valencia.
-It’s the strip of museums created with incredibly modern (even futuristic feeling) architecture.
-We recommend combining a visit to the museum with seeing this area of Valencia.
+It's right near the “City of Arts and Sciences,” in Valencia.
+It's the strip of museums created with incredibly modern (even futuristic feeling) architecture.
+We recommend combining visiting the museum with seeing this area of Valencia.

 It's filled with the pardoned ninots, the official posters for each year of the Falles Festival dating back to 1929, and has portraits of the Fallas Queens through the years on its second floor.

-If there’s two things that were utterly apparent from the moment we stepped off the train in Valencia and walked to our hotel in the main old town of the city it was this:
+If there are two things that were utterly apparent from the moment we stepped off the train in Valencia and walked to our hotel in the main old town of the city, it was this:

 - Everyone drinks in the main square, Plaza del Ayuntamiento, and surrounding pedestrian streets during Falles. €1 for a beer on the go?
 Sure!